OnePlus Nord 2 swaps Qualcomm for MediaTek – and it packs power

 The OnePlus Nord 2 is set to launch in the second quarter of 2021, but with significant changes.
-Reports suggest OnePlus is abandoning Qualcomm, and switching over to MediaTek for its 5G capabilities.
+Reports suggest OnePlus is abandoning Qualcomm, and switching over to MediaTek for its global 5G compatibility.

-If the OnePlus Nord 2 launches within the second quarter of 2021, it’ll make the device one of the first handsets to use the MediaTek Dimensity 1200 chipset, holding 5G capabilities, and at the top of MediaTek’s SoCs.
-For comparison, it’s in the same league as the ultra-powerful Qualcomm Snapdragon 888 chipset.
+If the OnePlus Nord 2 launches within the second quarter of 2021, it’ll make the device one of the first handsets to use the MediaTek Dimensity 1200 chipset, sitting at the top end of MediaTek’s SoCs.
+For comparison, it’s in the same processor league as the ultra-powerful Qualcomm Snapdragon 888 chipset.

-While Qualcomm has been dealing with possible lawsuits over compensation owed to mobile customers, and trying to respond to rampant demand for its chipsets that have affected supply lines of the Xbox Series X, PS5, and now threatening Android phones, MediaTek has been running riot in the sector with OnePlus being the latest customer.
+While Qualcomm has been busy dealing with possible lawsuits over compensation owed to mobile customers, and trying to respond to rampant demand for its chipsets that have affected supply lines of the Xbox Series X, PS5, and now threatening Android phones, MediaTek has been running riot in the sector with OnePlus set to be the latest customer making the switch.

 - Nintendo Switch Pro set for a 4K upgrade, but not how you think